 CSU is approved to offer Military Tuition Assistance (TA) and Veterans Affairs (VA) benefits.
 Additional education funding is available to those approved for TA and eligible for MGIB-Active Duty benefits.
 In most cases, these benefits cover the entire cost of your program.
 You can complete seven undergraduate courses or six graduate courses annually without exceeding the DoD annual ceiling of $4,500.
-The CSU tuition rate for undergraduate and graduate courses is below the DoD semester hour cap of $250.
+The CSU undergraduate rate is below the TA cap and the graduate rate is at the TA semester hour cap of $250.

 CSU is a member of GoArmyEd, Servicemembers Opportunity Colleges (SOC) and AU-ABC.

 Few other colleges and universities have been invited to participate in the U.S. Army GoArmyEd initiative that allows active duty Soldiers to request TA online.
 This dynamic online portal automates many of the paper-based processes historically conducted with Army Education Counselors.
 If you are currently enrolled at CSU or are planning to apply, please visit GoArmyEd to set up your account and to learn more about how to take advantage of your TA benefits.

 SOC is a consortium of more than 1,800 colleges and universities that provide educational opportunities for Servicemembers and their families.
 SOC is cosponsored by the American Association of State Colleges and Universities (AASCU) and the American Association of Community Colleges (AACC) in cooperation with 13 other educational associations, the Military Services, the National Guard, and the Coast Guard.